Tierra Linda Middle School: Speech and Debate

-Since 2021, Tierra Linda Middle School has also had a highly reputable speech and debate team, competing at both local, national, and international tournaments, notably winning the NSDA Middle School National Tournament in 2024 and the Stanford Invitational in 2025, and championing the CHSSA Middle School State Championships in 2023 and 2024.
-The club's coach, math teacher Mr. Marty De, competed in Lincoln-Douglas Debate, U.S. Extemp, and Prose during high school and was a District Champion and National Qualifier.
+Since 2021, Tierra Linda Middle School has also had an active speech and debate team, competing at both local, national, and international tournaments.
+Notably, they won the NSDA Middle School National Tournament in 2024 and the Stanford Invitational in 2025, and championed the CHSSA Middle School State Championships in 2023 and 2024.
+The club's coach, math teacher Marty De, competed in Lincoln-Douglas Debate, U.S. Extemp, and Prose during high school and was a District Champion and National Qualifier.